 Innsbruck to Verona Bike itinerary

 We have a 1.5 hour shuttle this morning from Austria into the Italian countryside to start our first ride.
 We begin in Glorenza, a perfectly preserved fortified town from the Middle Ages whose walls, towers and gates remain intact.
-We head out on the bike path and make our way gradually (and almost all downhill!) to Merano, an elegant spa-town which once attracted the élite of the Austrian Empire.
+We head out on the bike path and make our way gradually to Merano, an elegant spa-town which once attracted the élite of the Austrian Empire.
 Along the way we pass acres of apple orchards and other fruits being grown in the verdant valley.
-The Ride: 63 kms on paved trail, almost all gradual downhill (shorter rides can be arranged, or test your mettle on the super-challening Passo dello Stelvio!).
-We stay the night at the Hotel Aurora, with views out over the river.
+The Ride: 63 kms on mostly paved trail, almost all flat (shorter rides can be arranged, or test your mettle on the world-famous Passo dello Stelvio).
+We stay the night at the Hotel Aurora (or similar) with views out over the river.
 Overnight Merano.
 Hotel, breakfast and dinner included.

 We head south today along another bike path that follows the Adige River.
 The orchards give way to vineyards and we eventually make our way onto the “strada del vino” (the “wine route”) that rises above the valley below.
 Our destination is the charming wine village of Caldaro, which produces Trentino-Alto Adige's finest reds.
-We put your taste buds to the test at a wine tasting this afternoon followed by dinner in the village's delightful piazza.
-We spend two nights at the Goldener Stern, a lovely hotel with a pool and a spa located right in the heart of the old town.
+We spend two nights at the Goldener Stern (or similar) a lovely hotel with a pool and a spa located right in the heart of the old town.
+Meet up again at 7 for a sampling of local wines followed by dinner at a cozy restaurant that specializes in barbecued and grilled meats.
 The Ride: 60 km.
 Overnight Caldaro.
 Hotel, breakfast and dinner included.

-Our longest day of riding takes us to the beautiful and historical city of Trento, but don’t worry, shorter options are always possible as the bike path follows the train line (and of course, tougher climbs are always an option, as we ride beneath 3,000 m/9,000 ft mountains on both sides!).
-Trento has been blessed with a wealth of historical treasures, from an astounding cathedral (where the Council of Trent met in the 16th century to spearhead the Counter-Reformation), to an imposing and perfectly preserved castle, to the ruins of the Roman city lying directly under the squares and alleyways of the Renaissance city above.
-The Ride: 73 kms or 66 kms.
-We stay one night at the Hotel America, located in Trento's old town.
+A lovely ride takes us to the beautiful and historical city of Trento, which has been blessed with a wealth of historical treasures, from an astounding cathedral (where the Council of Trent met in the 16th century to spearhead the Counter-Reformation), to an imposing and perfectly preserved castle, to the ruins of the Roman city lying directly under the squares and alleyways of the Renaissance city above.
+Walk through the city this afternoon and then stop for a drink in the splendid main square followed by a special dinner at one of the city's best restaurants.
+The Ride: 56 kms.
+We stay the night at the Hotel America (or similar) located in Trento's old town.
 Overnight Trento.
 Hotel, breakfast and dinner included.

 The trip ends after breakfast this morning in Verona, which is well connected with the rest of Italy by train.
 Breakfast included.